 Their market share and API make it the software other companies are most likely to integrate with first outside of North America.
 If you are an early adopter in tech then you will want to run your business on Xero.

 However, their software can start to creak under large transaction numbers.
 The system will start to slow down after 2,000 bank transactions per month and reports will be more difficult to manage (most notably VAT reporting).
 Xero scales beautifully with a business up until this point making it great for start-ups.

-Quickbooks Online is owned by US company Intuit has been established in the UK for a significant time now, first building their brand as a freebie with NatWest accounts they are now one of the main established providers in the UK.
+Quickbooks Online is owned by a US company called Intuit has been established in the UK for a significant time now, first building their brand as a freebie with NatWest accounts they are now one of the main established providers in the UK.
 (Unfortunately if this piqued your interest, this offer has not been around for a decade, but you may wish to investigate FreeAgent as the current NatWest freebie software.)

 They have reacted to Xero’s entry into the market and followed a similar strategy to Xero over the last few years, aiming to build the most app integrations and have the easiest product to use.

 Although Quickbooks often trials Xero in terms of UK, European and Oceania aimed app launches, it is often the second UK accounting app that UK apps will connect with.
 However, do note developers aiming for the North American market will favour Quickbooks releases above Xero.

 Also, Quickbooks generally takes a little longer to learn than Xero.
 In our opinion this is partly because you can do a lot more with a basic Quickbooks subscription than a basic Xero subscription and these additional features can confuse new users.